 • mayonnaise – adds moisture and richness.

 • parsley – provides a fresh herbaceous note.
+Any type of fresh herbs works here!

-How to Make Fresh Salmon Cakes
+How To Make Fresh Salmon Cakes

-The salmon mixture should be refrigerated at least 30 minutes (or even overnight!) so that it has plenty of time to chill.
+• The salmon mixture should be refrigerated at least 30 minutes (or even overnight!) so that it has plenty of time to chill.
 This will help the cakes not fall apart when you pan fry them.

 WANT TO SAVE THIS RECIPE?